Must-See Civil Rights Sites in Georgia

 For some people, it’s too painful to think about the past, to see signs and symbols of the past.
 But we cannot sweep it under the rug or in some dark corner.
 It’s our history, and people need to know about it.

-When people visit the Center or visit the Martin Luther King Jr. National Historic Site, or visit Albany or Savannah or other parts, and see these places, some people are renewed, some people are inspired, some people are moved to do something.
+When people visit the Center or visit the Martin Luther King Jr. National Historical Park, or visit Albany or Savannah or other parts, and see these places, some people are renewed, some people are inspired, some people are moved to do something.
 It’s important to tell our children, ‘This is what another generation did.
 This is what another group of people changed, and you too can do something.
 You, too, can make a contribution.’”